 Submission deadlines for certificates:

-Ø 27 July (winter semester) This only applies to certificates issued after 15 July.
+This only applies to certificates issued after 15 July.
 Provisional certificates cannot be accepted.
-Deviating applies for WS 2021: until 31.07.2021

-Applications for degree programmes with open admissions are generally accepted from the
+Applications for degree programmes with open admission are generally accepted from

-For deviating deadlines, please refer to the online applicant portal!
+For deviating deadlines, please refer to the online application portal!

-Ansbach University of Applied Sciences participates in the Dialogue-Oriented Service Procedure (DoSV) for degree programmes with restricted admissions.
-This procedure supports us in our admission processes and helps to avoid vacant study places.
+Ansbach University of Applied Sciences participates in the Dialogue-oriented Service Procedure (DoSV) for resticted admission degree programmes.

-Please note the information provided by the Foundation for University Admission (German).
+Please note the information provided by the hochschulstart.de (german).

-All required documents are to be uploaded exclusively online in the applicant portal.
-Which documents are required will be displayed individually in the applicant portal.
+All required documents are to be uploaded exclusively online in the application portal.
+Which documents are required will be displayed individually in the application portal.
 In individual cases, we reserve the right to request original documents.

 For all applications, please submit